 Metropolitan Council protects water quality, public health

-MCES' approach to water quality concerns relies on a watershed focus to control pollution from point (specific) and nonpoint (diffuse) sources, bringing together agencies and organizations in partnerships for collaborative planning and implementation.
-Key activities and information provided by MCES in water quality are:
+MCES approaches water quality with a watershed focus to control pollution from point (specific) and nonpoint (diffuse) sources.
+We bring together agencies and organizations in partnerships for collaborative planning and implementation.

 Monitor and analyze water quality on area lakes and river segments and water quantity and quality on our area streams.

 Ensure that treated wastewater discharged from our treatment plants meets state and federal permit standards.

 Partner with public, private and nonprofit groups to improve water quality.

 Review watershed plans and local water plans prepared by all local governments in the region.